fedorenchik/PlanetVim/docs/IDE.md

 environment editing remains available separately. `${root}` and `${env:NAME}` in environment values expand the project root and inherited process value.
 They are literal substitutions, not shell expressions.
-For example, `"PATH": "${root}/.venv/bin:${env:PATH}"` selects a Linux virtual environment.
+For example, `PATH: '${root}/.venv/bin:${env:PATH}'` selects a Linux virtual environment.

-Use `tools` to map tool names to executable paths or argv arrays, `python` for the project interpreter argv, and `lsp` to override `clangd`/`pylsp` argv (an empty array disables a server).
+Use `tools` to map tool names to executable paths or argv Lists, `python` for the project interpreter argv, and `lsp` to override `clangd`/`pylsp` argv (an empty List disables a server).
 Configured projects receive separate first-party LSP registrations and environments; switching buffers selects the applicable pair.
 For configured projects, vim-lsp change dispatch runs immediately rather than using its delayed event queue, so a later tab switch cannot redirect an edit.